rodekruis/TYPHOONTRACK2GRIDPOINT/README.md

+# Typhoon wind hazard estimation
-R script that uses WILLOUGHBY et al. methedology to calculate windspeed at any gridpoint location in the Phillipiness area of Responsiblity(PAR), based on a typhoon track data.
-The script include some codes from [stormwindmodel R package](https://CRAN.R-project.org/package=stormwindmodel).
+This tool was developed to prepare input for typhoon damage prediction model.
+The tool is written in R, it uses WILLOUGHBY et al. methedology to calculate windspeed at any gridpoint location in the Phillipiness area of Responsiblity(PAR), based on a typhoon track data.
+The script reused some codes from [stormwindmodel R package](https://CRAN.R-project.org/package=stormwindmodel).
 Stormwindmodel was developed to estimate windspeed at a grid location.

 The script is available under the [GPL license](LICENSE)